yenchenchou/mle-career-path/DataStructure_Algorithm/README.md

 ### **12.3 Common tricks in Array**

 1. Inplace operations
+    - start from the bottom sometimes will be easier
+    - use two pointer, one is for result and another is just for iteration (more often)
+        - Examples:
+            - remove duplicates
+            - swapping values
 2. Value compare / Max compare

     - the absolute min value is not very important